airside-tech/rackmaster/README.md

   - Rack: JSON, CSV
   - Library: JSON, CSV, XLSX
 - Spreadsheet-friendly bulk editing for catalog and library.
-- PDF drawing export from planner, including front/rear/side views and equipment schedule.
+- PDF drawing export from planner with landscape layout, front/side/rear view panels, and equipment schedule.
+- PDF metadata includes room, description/content, power feed A/B, and rack sizing/usage details.
+- Rack notes are exported after the schedule table (when notes are present).
+- Left menu save/load controls for Library and Rack are compacted into single-row button pairs.
 - Browser localStorage persistence for catalog and planner state.

 ## How to Use